Adamits/tech-frontiers/README.md

 conda activate myenv
 ```

-If you installed form the environment.yml, the environment will be called `tech-frontiers` - so it can be activated with `conda activate tech-frontiers`.
+If you installed from the environment.yml, the environment will be called `tech-frontiers` - so it can be activated with `conda activate tech-frontiers`.
 Alternatively, you can create create an anaconda environment with

 ```bash
 conda create --name env-name python=3.9